 On June 29, 2002, President George W. Bush invoked Section 3 of the 25th Amendment prior to going under anesthesia for a colonoscopy and briefly made Vice President Dick Cheney the acting president.
 He did the same again when he had another colonoscopy in 2007.

 25th Amendment and Donald Trump

-During Donald Trump's term, some have initiated dialog about invoking Section 4 of the 25th Amendment against him.
-Still, the 25th Amendment exists to protect the democratically-elected President and the line of succession.
-It makes it difficult to unseat a President without proven just cause and majority consensus.
+During Donald Trump's term, some initiated dialog about invoking Section 4 of the 25th Amendment against him.
+Still, the 25th Amendment exists to protect the democratically-elected president and the line of succession.
+It makes it difficult to unseat a president without proven just cause and majority consensus.

 An Ailing Ike: How Eisenhower’s Health Affected His Role in the 1960 Election.
 Archives.gov.

 Is it Time to Talk About the 25th Amendment?
 CNN.

 List of Vice Presidents Who Served as “Acting President” Under the 25th Amendment.
 The American Presidency Project.

 The 25th Amendment: Section 4 and March 30, 1981.
 The Reagan Library Education Blog.